OneShul is an online, independent, progressive minyan and virtual Jewish community open to anyone, anywhere, at any time.

 When was OneShul founded?

-The seed for OneShul was planted by PunkTorah, the 501(c)(3) Jewish non-profit media company dedicated to independent Jewish spirituality.
-We began having afternoon prayer services streaming online, and quickly seeing the need for an online synagogue, volunteers banded together to start OneShul.
+The seed for OneShul was planted by PunkTorah, the 501(c)(3) Jewish non-profit dedicated to independent Jewish spirituality.
+We began having afternoon prayer services streaming online, and quickly seeing the need for a consistent, virtual meeting space, our volunteers banded together to start OneShul.

 Where is OneShul located?
 Do you have a building?

 OneShul is everywhere!
 We stream our classes and prayer services from our members’ homes, offices, classrooms, or wherever they need to be.
 Our community interacts through our prayer service chatroom and on Facebook.
 Many of our members around the country host other members in each others homes.

 Our administrative offices are located in Atlanta, GA.

 Why an online community?
 Aren’t you missing something?